protickr/git-notebook/readme.md

 _**Colorful informative git**_
 > use posh-git for windows or zsh for unix

+## Bare repositories -- Central remote repository
+> `$ git init --bare project.git`
+>
+Initializes a bare repository called project.git where developers will be able to push and pull from
+It _dose not have a working directory,_ making changes and committing directly to it is impossible.
+It is a storage facility rather than a development environment.

 ## Initialization and Branching

 *git initialization at a local directory*
 > go to the root of the project directory and,
 > `$ git init`